Blepharoplasty: Cost, Recovery & Results

 What is blepharoplasty?

 Blepharoplasty is surgical rejuvenation of the eyelids.
 Upper blepharoplasty removes excess skin and sometimes fat from the upper eyelids, opening the eye and eliminating heaviness.
-Lower blepharoplasty addresses under-eye bags by repositioning or removing fat pads and tightening loose skin.
-The procedure can be performed on upper lids only, lower lids only, or both (four-lid blepharoplasty).
+Lower blepharoplasty addresses under-eye bags by repositioning or removing herniated orbital fat.
+It can be performed on upper lids only, lower lids only, or both (four-lid blepharoplasty).
 Incisions are hidden in the natural eyelid crease (upper) or just below the lash line or inside the lower eyelid (transconjunctival approach).

 How long does eyelid surgery recovery take?